minego/phnx/README_DC.txt

 Modified preferences-assistant.js so that listSelector items are multiline instead of being truncated with ...
-Modified dashboard-assistant.js to check for mbwAll tweak pref Modified tweet.js to allow Tweet to be opened in Browser
+Modified dashboard-assistant.js to check for mbwAll tweak pref Modified tweet.js to allow Tweet to be opened in Browser Modified changelog.js to add lines to the scroller (it was maxing out and white) Modified main-assistant.js to somewhat optimize startup time